-A dropped kerb allows vehicles to cross the pavement from the road to a driveway, if you wish to apply for a dropped kerb more information can be found on this page:
+A dropped kerb allows vehicles to cross the pavement from the road to a driveway.
+You need to apply for permission to install a dropped kerb:

 If the adjacent road is unclassified then you don't need planning permission.